-The Chairpersons of the four committees are invited to report verbally to the directors during board meetings, such reports being duly minuted.
+The Chairpersons of the four committees are invited to report verbally to the Directors during board meetings, and such reports are duly minuted.

-Each Committee is governed by a charter as approved by the Board and which are published on the Company's website: www.prudenceleasing.com.
-Composition of the four committees is found on page 9.
+Each Committee is governed by a charter as approved by the Board and these are published on the Company's website: www.prudenceleasing.com.
+The composition of the four committees is found on page 9.

-Mrs Brindha Tanee has been acting as secretary of the four committees as from 16 March 2020 until her resignation on 01 February 2023.
+Mrs Brindha Tanee acted as secretary of the four committees as from 16 March 2020 until her resignation on 01 February 2023.
+Thereon, Ms Loubna Sooltan has been acting as secretary of the four committees as from 01 March 2023.